qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/inspector.rst

 .. |Selenium| image:: /pages/application/inspector_selenium_window.png

-The Selenium window's purpose is to help test developers in writing simulated interaction tests which will then be run using the `Selenium <http://seleniumhq.org/>`_ testing framework and the `Simulator contribution <http://qooxdoo.org/contrib/project/simulator>`_.
+The Selenium window's purpose is to help test developers in writing simulated interaction tests which will then be run using the `Selenium <http://seleniumhq.org/>`_ testing framework and qooxdoo's :ref:`Simulator component <pages/development/simulator#simulator>` or the `Simulator contribution <http://qooxdoo.org/contrib/project/simulator>`_ it is based on.
 Similar to the Selenium IDE Firefox plugin, it can be used to determine a locator string for any element (qooxdoo widget in this case) and supports playback of test commands against the inspected application.

 There is a dedicated page with extensive descriptions that demonstrates how to create a test case using the Selenium window: